iriscodinggit/push_swap/README.md

 # Push_Swap Project

-This project aims to sort a given set of integers using a predefined set of instructions and the least number of movements possible, utilizing two stacks.
-The goal is to implement a sorting algorithm that is efficient in terms of both time and space complexity.
+This project's objective is to sort a given a set of integers using a predefined set of instructions.
+We need to aim for the least amount of movements possible using two stacks.

 ## Instructions